-Load into Minitab the Repair Times data from the course webpage "Data sets".
-You may either upload the Minitab worksheet (.MTW) which will automatically start Minitab, or copy the .txt file into the Minitab worksheet after you have opened Minitab.
+• Minitab: You may either upload the Minitab worksheet (.MTW) which will automatically start Minitab, or copy the .txt file into the Minitab worksheet after you have opened Minitab.
 (Try both ways!)

 These data are 90 repair times for a certain system and can be treated as a complete (i.e. non-censored) dataset of lifetimes.